Physicc/Light/README.md

 	export MESA_GL_VERSION_OVERRIDE=3.3
 	```

-* Change into build directory (This should be the current working directory)
+* Change into the `build` directory (This should be the current working directory)

 	```bash
 	cd build
 	```
 * Run the executable

 	```bash
 	./Editor
 	```

 ### Visual Studio 2019

-* You can if you wish to, use VS2019 as your IDE instead of VSCode on Windows.
+* You can if you wish to, use VS2019 as your IDE instead of VS Code on Windows.

 * Recursively clone the git module: